 Paying for your home

-To be able to move out and into your own home, you need to be able to pay to live there.
-This means that you will need to pay bills for your:
+To move into your own house, you have to be able to afford it.
+You'll have to pay bills for:

 - Council Tax

 - wages from your job

 - Disability Living Allowance (DLA) or Personal Independent Payment (PIP).

 You may also need to buy for your home including your:

 - kitchen (kettles, microwaves, knives and forks, pots and pans)

 - living room (sofa, chairs and a TV)